lukasmenzel95/TRAILS/README.md

 ## Project Concept & Basic Approach

 Goal:
-	•	Create a system to classify off-road (gravel) cycling terrain from images or video frames, correlate it with GPS data, and visualize results (e.g., on a map).
+- Create a system to classify off-road (gravel) cycling terrain from images or video frames, correlate it with GPS data, and visualize results (e.g., on a map).
-	•	Possibly integrate with OpenStreetMaps
+- Possibly integrate with OpenStreetMaps

-Key Observations:
+Process:
-	•	Video + GPS: Extract frames from bike-ride videos, match each frame to its GPS coordinate (by timestamp).
+Video + GPS: Extract frames from bike-ride videos, match each frame to its GPS coordinate (by timestamp).
-	•	Data Flow:

 1. Record the ride (video + GPS).
-	2. Extract frames (images).
+2. Extract frames (images) with GPS Data intact
 3. Classify surfaces (e.g., “gravel,” “dirt,” “asphalt”).
 4. Visualize on a map (Leaflet/Mapbox) for post-ride analysis.